Snehitreddy66/Snehitreddy66/README.md

 - 🌱 PGDM 2nd year in AI & ML as Major specialization and Marketing as Minor Specialization

-- 💞️ I’ve recently done my internship in CaratRED Technologies as Data Analyst.
+- 💞️ I’ve recently done my internship at CaratRED Technologies as Data Analyst.

-- 👀 Words that describes me: Self-motivated, Hardworking, Focused & perfectionist.
+- 👀 Words that describes me:

+Self-motivated, Hardworking, Focused & perfectionist.